-- (i) The Issuer may on giving not less than 15 nor more than 30 calendar days' irrevocable notice in accordance with Condition 14 to the Bondholders, redeem the Bonds, in whole or in part, at any time or from time to time, prior to their Maturity Date (a "Make-Whole Redemption Date").
+- (i) The Issuer may on giving not less than 15 nor more than 30 calendar days' irrevocable notice in accordance with Condition 14 to the Bondholders, redeem the Bonds, in whole or in part, at any time or from time to time, up to but excluding the date falling three months prior to their Maturity Date (a "Make-Whole Redemption Date").
 Any such redemption of Bonds shall be made on the Make-Whole Redemption Date at their Make-Whole Redemption Amount (as defined below) calculated by the Make-Whole Calculation Agent. - (ii) For the purposes of this Condition 5(e):